dbojan/cloud-comparison/README.md

 ftp://127.0.0.1:4990/someletters/Cloud%20Drive

-you can see webdav and ftp location by typing webdav or ftp after setting them up in MEGAcmdShell.exe
+you can see webdav and ftp location by typing webdav, or ftp, after setting them up in MEGAcmdShell.exe

 someletters represent your mega web location in browser: https://mega.nz/fm/someletters